mark-me/mark-me.github.io/_pages/snippets-and-tips/graphs/graphs.md

     plot.title=element_text(size=14, face="bold")
   )
 ```
-Let's take make and example of the [diamonds](http://ggplot2.tidyverse.org/reference/diamonds.html) data set.
+Let's make and example of the [diamonds](http://ggplot2.tidyverse.org/reference/diamonds.html) data set.
 The _coord_polar_ function in this code is what turns a bar plot into a pie chart.

+* First the _diamond_ data set is prepared by aggerating it by _cut_ and counting the rows, then the percentage, _perc_ is calculated.
+The _cut_ variable and _perc_ are put together in a label seperated by a newline ```rmutate(label = paste0(cut, "\n", percent(perc)))```; this label will be used to display on top of the bar char.
+The data frame is descendingly ordered by the percentage so the labels will correctly align to the plot.
+The data is fed into the _ggplot_ function.
+* The _geom_col_ function aesthetic's color fill is done by cut, but the order is determined by the percentage by ```r reorder(cut, perc)```.
+The parameter _width_ is set to 1 so the pie chart has no hole in the middle.
+* For adding the labels the _geom_label_'s _x_ is set to 1.2 to ensure the label is put somewhat on the outside of the plot.
+The _col_ aesthetic, like the _fill_ of the _geom_col_ is ordered by the _perc_ variable so the colors line up.
+* The _coord_polar_ function turns the bar chart into a pie chart by setting the _theta_ to "y" so the y-axis is the circumference of the pie.
+* I've turned off the fill and color legends, using the _guides_ function, since all information is displayed in the labels
+* Lastly the newly created _blank_theme_ is added to remove all the bloat.
 ```r
 diamonds %>%
   group_by(cut) %>%